Corefinder89/Galenization/README.md

 The above command should print the installed version of `Galen` within your system.

 # Configuring Galen
-To configure galen create a project directory and inside that project directory execute the following command.
+To configure galen create a project directory and inside that project directory execute the following command.<br>
 `galen config`